-These tests are considered safe for the vast majority of patients, although it is possible to have a reaction to the dye and develop symptoms including itching, nausea, or a rash.
-These symptoms can usually be managed through oral medication if severe.
+These tests are considered safe for the vast majority of patients.
+Fluorescein dye does not contain iodine and can generally be used in patients who have reactions to other intravenous contrast dyes.
+It is possible to have a minor reaction to the dye and develop symptoms including itching, nausea, or a rash.
+These symptoms can usually be managed with oral medication if severe.